 Any information system is open to abuse or misuse by those authorized to access its contents.
-For example, a Los Angeles detective illegally ran a computer background check on a little league baseball coach he didn't like.
-In Florida, a sheriff used a restricted database to obtain the address of a woman who described the sheriff as being too fat for basic police work in a letter to the editor.
+For example, a Los Angeles detective illegally ran a computer background check on a little league baseball coach he did not like.
+In Florida, a sheriff used a restricted database to obtain the address of a woman who described him as being too fat for basic police work in a letter to the editor.